vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 	users: (comma separated list of virtual users for the Load Test)
 	Load: (Maximum load, i.e., maximum number of users for one slave)
 	Threshold: (Success threshold for the Load Test)
-Push this file into your git repository.
-	git add testproperties.sh
+	JMeterKey: (Name of the Key Pair to be used for the JMeter master and slaves, this key will be created) Push this file into your git repository. git add testproperties.sh
 	git commit -m "testproperties"